Introduction – To Course Main Photo

 - A sales photo showing your 3D program like Maya versus a fully renedered 3D cartoon scenes

-Once you have a currently performing contender, with some statistics like visits to your page or sales for a few months, you can then try a new challenger image that you think may perform better.
+Once you have a well-performing image with statistics like page visits or sales over a few months, you can introduce a new challenger image that you believe might perform better.

-In some learning systems, you may be able to automate A/B tests so that 50% of your customers see one image and the other 50% of your customers see a new challenger image.
-After a week or month, you can compare stats to see which image converted better, and then make that your new course sales content.
+Some learning platforms allow you to automate A/B tests testing, showing one image to 50% of your audience and the new challenger image to the other 50%.
+After a week or a month, you can compare the results to see which image converts better and update your course sales content accordingly.

 Conclusion – Good Course Photos Help You Stand Out

-Choosing a good course photo can help your course stand out among the many courses that may be available for your niche.
+Choosing the right course photo can help your course stand out in a crowded niche.

-Depending on where you are in your course business journey, you may want to make a decision if it is more valuable to show a sample of your amazing work or well-known face.
+Depending on where you are in your course business journey, you may need to decide whether it is more valuable to showcase a sample of your amazing work or a well known face.